choueric/ericnode/content/post/kbdashboard.md

 configurations, direcotries and commands.

 To make life easier, `kbdashboard`, acting as a wrapper, handles all these details.
-It has advantages :
+It has some advantages and features:

 - Run in any directories, no need of changing into the one where the kernel source tree is.